rustinphares/pdf2htmlEXwiki/UploadDemo.md

 There is a public folder available hosted on [MediaFire](http://www.mediafire.com), with which you can upload your own PDF files and see if they remain elegant after converted by pdf2htmlEX.

 ### Before uploading, you must read and agree with the following terms:
- - MediaFire may not be using pdf2htmlEX of the latest version, perfrect parameters or in the perfect way.
+ - MediaFire may not be using pdf2htmlEX of the latest version, with perfrect parameters or in the perfect way.
    - If anything goes wrong, please try the latest version of pdf2htmlEX before reporting any issues.
  - MediaFire adapts its own UI, which is not provided by pdf2htmlEX.
  - Once a file is uploaded, you cannot remove it, and you cannot download the HTML file produced.